joisarjignesh/bigbluebutton/README.md

 ]);
 ```

-- Start metting (if will check first meeting is there or not if not then create meeting and join meeting else meeting
+- Start meeting (if will check first meeting is there or not if not then create meeting and join meeting else meeting
  is there then it directly join a meeting user join as moderator)
  ```php
  $url = \Bigbluebutton::start([